macOS desktop · Web app · Markdown · Export anytime

 Search that actually finds things.

 Full-text search across every note, every tag, every attachment.
-Slate OCRs your PDFs and screenshots, so the stuff you captured as an image is searchable too.
+Stack Slate OCRs your PDFs and screenshots, so the stuff you captured as an image is searchable too. ⌘J opens a fuzzy finder for instant jump-to-note.

 Markdown, yours forever.